SCPR/Newsroom/README.md

 ========

 A Node.js application that will help organize the editorial process in a high-activity CMS.

-This project is a work-in-progress and currently only serves as a proof-of-concept application.
+This project is a work-in-progress.

+Tests are built using [Mocha](http://visionmedia.github.com/mocha/) and [Chai](http://chaijs.com/).
+To run tests:

+    make test